RahulDharavath/defence-agentic-rag/README.md

-# defence-agentic-rag
+# Defence-Agentic-RAG
-Agentic Retrieval-Augmented Generation (RAG) system for defence domain intelligence using LangGraph, multi-tool routing, Chroma vector database, and a Streamlit streaming UI.
+An Agentic Retrieval-Augmented Generation (RAG) system built for the defence domain, capable of answering technical questions about Air Missile Defense Systems, Drones (UAS), and the B-2 Spirit bomber using LangGraph-based tool routing, Chroma vector database, and a Streamlit streaming UI.